 Challenge number Detail of challenge 1 Assessments, observations and discussions with KS2 leads during transition visits indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
 2 Our assessments, observations and discussions with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are backed up by national studies.
 3 Our observations suggest some of our disadvantaged pupils, particularly lower attaining pupils, lack metacognition strategies and need additional support in revision and study skills.
 4 Our assessment, observations and discussion with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression and low self-esteem.
 This is partly driven by concern about catching up lost learning, worry about how examinations will take place in the future and lack of enrichment opportunities due to the pandemic.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-At the end Term 2 2021-22: 65 students are receiving additional social and emotional support from the Student Focus Centre, 13 of whom are disadvantaged.
-29 students are receiving individual or small group interventions with a counsellor or Learning Mentor, 20 of whom are disadvantaged.
-5 Our attendance data over the last 2 years indicates that attendance among disadvantaged pupils has been between 3-6% lower than for all pupils.
-20-30% of disadvantaged pupils have been 'persistently absent' compared to 8-12% of overall during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+At the end Term 5 2022-23: 290 students were receiving additional social and emotional support from the Student Focus Centre, 37 of whom are disadvantaged.
+5 Our attendance data over the last few years indicates that attendance among disadvantaged pupils has been between 3-6% lower than for all pupils.
+25-35% (May 2023: 32%) of disadvantaged pupils were 'persistently absent' compared to 10-15% (15%) of overall during that period.
+Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.)